 RewriteBase / RewriteRule ^wp-content/uploads/(.*)$ /wp-content/plugins/paid-memberships-pro/services/getfile.php [L]

-Make sure there is no line wrapping on that last line.
-And you may need to tweak that a bit if you have WordPress installed in a subdirectory or the paths on your setup are different.
+.htaccessfile.
+This rule may need to be adjusted for sites that have WordPress installed in a subdirectory or if the paths on your setup are different.

 RewriteBase / RewriteRule ^wp-content/uploads/(.*\.pdf|\.doc|\.docx|\.ppt|\.zip)$ /wp-content/plugins/paid-memberships-pro/services/getfile.php [L]

-Once you’ve updated that, simply upload a file, image, video, etc, to a page or post that requires membership to access and the attached file will require the same membership level(s) to view.
+- Once you’ve completed these steps, test the protection by uploading a file to a page or post that requires membership to access.
+The attached file will require the same membership level(s) to view.